 - Understand the stucture of a map in navigation stack of ROS

-- Recongnize the configuration files responsible for the building the map in ROS.
+- Recognize the configuration files that are responsible for building a map in ROS.

 Make sure that you already made the tutorial on demo-apps.